 The majority of patients with chronic hepatitis C infections are asymptomatic and unaware of their infections unless they have been screened.
-It is estimated that approximately half of patients infected with hepatitis C in the United States are unaware of their infection and that less than 15% have received treatment.
-The majority (approximately 76%) of Americans infected with the hepatitis C virus (HCV) were born between the years of 1945 and 1965.
-Both the Centers for Disease Control and Prevention (CDC) and the US Preventive Services Task Force (USPSTF) now recommend hepatitis C screening for all Americans born during those years.
-21,22
+It is estimated that approximately half of patients infected with hepatitis C in the United States are unaware of their infection and that less than 15% have received treatment.^{9,19,20} The majority (approximately 76%) of Americans infected with the hepatitis C virus (HCV) were born between the years of 1945 and 1965,20 and most new cases of HCV infection occur in injection drug users.186 Both the Centers for Disease Control and Prevention (CDC) and the US Preventive Services Task Force (USPSTF) now recommend hepatitis C screening for all Americans born between 1945 and 1965.^{21,22}

-The CDC estimates that among 100 people infected with hepatitis C, only 20 to 30 will develop symptoms acutely (see Table 1 on the next page).
-The symptoms are primarily fatigue, decreased appetite, nausea, and jaundice.
-Of 100 people infected with hepatitis C, 75 to 85 will remain chronically infected with hepatitis C. Sa-25 Between 60 and 70 of these individuals will develop chronic liver disease, and from 5 to 20 will develop cirrhosis over 20 years.
-If untreated, approximately 1 to 5 individuals out of the original 100 infected will die from cirrhosis or liver cancer.
-The most common causes of death among patients with chronic hepatitis C are drug overdose, HIV, and liver disease.
-This reflects the epidemiology of hepatitis C infection: many are infected through injection drug use, which puts them at risk for both HIV and drug overdose.
-Evaluation of death certificates and modeling studies suggest that these statistics may underestimate the morbidity and mortality from HCV infection.
-122-124
+The CDC estimates that among 100 people infected with hepatitis C, only 20 to 30 will develop symptoms acutely (see Table 1 on the next page).121 The symptoms are primarily fatigue, decreased appetite, nausea, and jaundice.
+Of 100 people infected with hepatitis C, 75 to 85 will remain chronically infected with hepatitis C.23-25 Between 60 and 70 of these individuals will develop chronic liver disease, and from 5 to 20 will develop cirrhosis over 20 years.^{26,27} If untreated, approximately 1 to 5 individuals out of the original 100 infected will die from cirrhosis or liver cancer.
+The most common causes of death among patients with chronic hepatitis C are drug overdose, HIV, and liver disease.28-30 This reflects the epidemiology of hepatitis C infection: many are infected through injection drug use, which puts them at risk for both HIV and drug overdose.
+Evaluation of death certificates and modeling studies suggest that these statistics may underestimate the morbidity and mortality from HCV infection.122-124